plusworx/gmindocs/getting_started.md

 Similarly to the attributes flag above, query clauses are separated by the tilde (~) character and quotation marks may need to be used.
 This command returns a list of users whose last name is Smith and has an address in London -

 `gmin list users -q lastname=Smith~addressLocality=London`

-https://developers.google.com/admin-sdk/directory/v1/get-start/getting-started is a useful resource for looking up query parameters.
-There are 'Search for' links for different objects like Users and Groups.